open-telemetry/opentelemetry-specification/work_in_progress/specification/resource/Resource.md

 vendors, MUST be implemented outside of the core libraries in third party or [census-ecosystem][census-ecosystem] repositories.

-### Merging
-As different mechanisms are run to gain information about a resource, their information has to be merged into a single resulting resource.
-Already set labels or type fields MUST NOT be overwritten unless they are empty string.
-Label key namespacing SHOULD be used to prevent collisions across different resource detection steps.

 ### Detectors
 To make auto-detection implementations easy to use, the core resource package SHOULD define an interface to retrieve resource information.
 Additionally, helper functionality MAY be